Sedlčany

 Sedlčany (/cs/; Seltschan) is a town in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 6,800 inhabitants.
+It is located on the Mastník River in the Benešov Uplands.
+The most important monument is the Church of Saint Martin, built in the Romanesque-Gothic style.

 Administrative division

 Sedlčany consists of ten municipal parts (in brackets population according to the 2021 census):